Fake kidnapping tale backfires: Inslee vetoes attempt to keep politicians’ financial info off the internet

 The amendment was approved following a false story told by Sen. Tim Sheldon of an abduction in Mexico, implicating financial disclosure forms.

 A larger-than-life tale of ransom and kidnapping recently prompted Washington lawmakers to block their personal financial reports from being posted on the internet.
-While the story turned out to be fake, the effect was real: Legislators in both chambers approved a ban on putting their financial-affairs statements online after state Sen Tim Sheldon shared a story of how a local elected official’s wife was kidnapped using that kind of information.
+While the story turned out to be fake, the effect was real: Legislators in both chambers voted to ban putting their financial-affairs statements online, after state Sen Tim Sheldon shared a story of how a local elected official’s wife was kidnapped using that kind of information.
 (She wasn’t.)

 This week, however, Gov. Jay Inslee stepped in.
 On Tuesday, the Democratic governor vetoed Sheldon’s amendment to House Bill 1195, which would have prevented politicians’ personal financial disclosure forms from becoming available online.

 The forms, known as F1s, are designed to disclose politicians’ potential financial conflicts of interest, and are filled out by all elected leaders, from city council members to statewide officeholders.

 In vetoing the amendment, Inslee said keeping such information off the internet would be “contrary to the interests of transparency and public disclosure.”